 You will need a few basic tools to replace golf cart batteries.
 Like..

 a ratchet and socket set, or specifically a 1/2 and 9/16 socket or open ended wrench

-- battery carrying straps
+battery carrying straps

-- long handled scrub brush
+long handled scrub brush

-- easy access to water and a water hose
+easy access to water and a water hose

 a good quality corrosion block product or two

 a few rags to get the job done

-Stay tuned to the BatteryPete Blog because we will be doing another article on this cool custom club car golf cart as we swap chargers because the Lester Links Series just is not designed to be used as an OnBoard Charger.
+Stay tuned to the Battery Pete Blog because we will be doing another article on this cool custom Club Car golf cart as we swap out chargers.
+The current Lester Links Series just isn’t the best brand to be used as an on-board charger.
 It is taking up 25% of the cargo space under the rear seat.
-We will be installing the New 912-4800 48 volt 13 amp Delta Q QuiQ golf cart battery charger which is designed for onboard use.
-So we will be able to mount it out of sight and reclaim our much needed cargo space.
+We will be installing the New 912-4800 48 volt 13 amp Delta Q QuiQ golf cart battery charger which works better for on-board use.
+We will mount it out of sight and reclaim our much needed cargo space.

-Step One Take Pictures!!!
+Step One-Take Pictures!!!

 Step 2-Disconnect Batteries

 Next you will use your handy battery straps and remove the batteries.
 As you pull out it is wise to set down in the same orientation they were in the golf cart so you can look at a glance when you grab the new ones to install correctly.
-Golf cart batteries are heavy – so the less you have to handle them the better.
+Golf cart batteries are heavy, so the less you have to handle them the better.
 You may need to replace the golf cart battery hold downs as they tend to rot out from years of battery acid leaking on them.

 Step 3-Clean Battery Hold

 Once dry you will apply some type of corrosion block or preventative.
 The best on the market for any alloy is called exactly that “Corrosion Block”.
 It comes in a tail narrow aerosol can that is blue, silver and white in color.
 After you thoroughly apply to the frame rails that come in contact with the golf cart batteries you are ready to install the new batteries.